 A total of 4,832 metres of drilling was completed in 20 drill holes over two phases of drilling on the San Luis vein system and adjacent targets.
-Seventeen drill holes had tested an 800 metre strike length of the main San Luis vein structure and to depths of up to 200 metres.
-A single drill hole tested the Cerrito de la Cruz vein system (07SL-15), located 400 metres to the north of the San Luis vein.
-Two additional drill holes tested a northeast-trending EM anomaly immediately adjacent to the San Luis vein and a large magnetic anomaly associated with a +1g/t gold surface grab sample located about 1,000 metres to the north of the San Luis vein.
+Seventeen drill holes had tested an 800 metre strike length of the main San Luis vein structure and to depths of up to 500 metres.
+Additional drill holes tested the Cerrito de la Cruz vein system and two adjacent geophysical anomalies.

 Most recently, 25 line-kilometers of detailed gradient IP geophysics was been completed over portions of the San Luis vein system.
 The survey showed some correlation between chargeability anomalies and Cu- and Au-enriched drill hole intercepts.
 Several untested chargeability highs occur to the north of previously tested veins and may represent additional veins within the mineralizing system.
-Shallow drill testing of these targets is anticipated during the 2009 exploration season.

-Management's Discussion and Analysis In respect of the three months ended July 31, 2009

-Magistral Property - Jalisco, Mexico, continued
+Management's Discussion and Analysis In respect of the three months ended July 31, 2010 Dated September 16, 2010 i) Minas de Ameca Project - Jalisco, Mexico, continued